-The lady throws one of us out daily, if we’re left.
+The lady throws one of us out daily if we’re left.
 She doesn’t like to waste food, so she throws us out for the pigeons or dogs.

-Does pigeons or dogs eat you?
+Do pigeons or dogs eat you?

 WTF!
 Then what’s your future?

-Good, at least in the end, mother Earth will consume you.
+Good, at least, in the end, Mother Earth will consume you.

 I get wrapped inside a plastic bag and kept to decompose for days but I don’t get to reach the soil.

 No. I mean, I don’t know.
 Let me see.

 It’s so strange that food ends up being wasted every day.
 Neither it’s recycled, nor does it feed any species.
 The people who’ve got the intention to feed waste food to non-human species throw it away, rather than feeding it to them — with dignity and love.